BrotherBoard/Get-Decimal-Battery/README.md

 **Version history**

+v5.8 new features
+now shows time every time you request in textonly, besides that I added a drop calculator to know how much did you battery drop and in how much seconds.

 v5.7 Added enforcing toggle
 since script will enable permissive so it can access system, in settings there is a switch which can edit the state of enforcing.